-Fly fishing in the Italian Alps, part 2: Blowouts, high water, and mystery trout on the Swiss border
+Fly-Fishing in the Italian Alps, Part 2: Blowouts, high water, and mystery trout on the Swiss border

 Can you help identify this strange trout variant?
 Salmo truta helvetica?